 - Be selective.
 Allow your story to unfold based on the person you truly want to be remembered for.

 Use the experiences you want friends and family to remember, as your guide.
 Be honest with yourself about what you value versus simply what you want.

 Two very different questions… Two very different outcomes.

-It’s never too early to pause and reflect, especially during the holidays.
-As you think of how 2017 can be shaped, consider these 10 Career Lessons from Bernard Marr… And Take Action.
+It’s never too early or too late to pause and reflect.
+As you think of the last few months or how the past year is shaping up compared to what your goals are, consider these 10 Career Lessons from Bernard Marr… And Take Action.

 Do you live each day with purpose, conscious and in the present?